videojs/generator-helpers/README.md

 * `doctoc`: provides a `doctoc` binary that will a table of contents to any markdown file.
 Should be used with `--notitle` to avoid a title
 * `lint-staged`: provides a `lint-staged` binary that looks at `package.json` for instructions.
 See [the docs](https://github.com/okonet/lint-staged) or what we use in [the generator](https://github.com/videojs/generator-videojs-plugin/blob/master/generators/app/package-json.js#L190)
 * `not-prerelease` provides a `not-prerelease` and `is-prerelease` binary that look at the `package.json` in the current working directory and exit with a success or failure depending on the binary and if the current version is a prerelease or not.
-* `npm-merge-driver-install` installs `npm-merge-driver` which makes merging `package-lock.json` changes mostly automatic.
+* `npm-merge-driver-install` mostly automatic git conflict merging for `package-lock.json`.
 * `npm-run-all` Allows us to use npm as a task runner and more easily run tasks in parallel/sequence.
 See [the docs for more info](https://github.com/mysticatea/npm-run-all)
 * `shx` A cross platform and lightweight binary that supports running shell commands across operating system.
 See the [docs for what it can do](https://github.com/shelljs/shx#readme)
 * `husky` provides git hooks so that certain commands can be run when git commands are run.
 [See the docs](https://github.com/typicode/husky#readme)